Bad-ptr/persp-mode.el/README.md

 #### ido
 `M-x customize-variable RET persp-set-ido-hooks RET`
+There is also the `with-persp-ido-hooks` macro.

-You can also set the persp-interactive-completion-function
+You can set the `persp-interactive-completion-function`:
 ```lisp
 (with-eval-after-load "persp-mode"
   (setq persp-interactive-completion-function #'ido-completing-read))